gnosisguild/zodiac-module-reality/docs/setup_guide.md

 ## Snapshot integration

 Once the module is setup it is possible to configure a space on [Snapshot](https://snapshot.org/) to enable the DAO module plugin.
-For this the space configuration needs to include `"plugins": { "daoModule": { "address": "<module_address"} }`.
+For this the space configuration needs to include `"plugins": { "daoModule": { "address": "<module_address>"} }`.
 An example for this can be found in the [🍯DAO space configuration](https://cloudflare-ipfs.com/ipfs/QmahDCSkdED9BLZ3VtH6aJ8P5TmvMYEfA7fJa4hGsvEpi2/).

 Once your space is configured you can attach transactions to you proposals via the plugin section: